AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A new section describing the Adobe Campaign pre-defined data model and the out-of-the-box tables interaction is now available.
 [Read more](../../configuration/using/data-model-description.md)

+Additional resources have been added to the documentation home page.
+[Read more](../../campaign-classic-home.md)

 ## February 2020 {#february-2020}

 A new section outlining best practices and key recommendations while designing the Adobe Campaign data model is now available.
 [Read more](../../configuration/using/data-model-best-practices.md)